krakenrf/krakensdr_doa/README.md

 Once the EEPROM is flashed you can run the code.

+### KerberosSDR Reconfiguration
+The image is currently set up for the KrakenSDR.
+For KerberosSDR users, please update the EEPROM as described above first, then reboot.
+Once the web interface is loaded, expand the "Basic DAQ Settings" by clicking on the checkbox.
+Under "Preconfigured DAQ Files" select "kerberosSDR_default", and then click on "Reconfigure and Restart DAQ chain".
+This may take a minute or so, but after it's completed the software should connect and begin processing.

-### Running KrakenSDR Software
+### KerberosSDR
-Go into the `~/krakensdr` folder and run the `./kraken_doa_start.sh` script.
-This will automatically start the DAQ and DoA DSP software.
-After a minute or so you should be able to go to a device on your network, and using a browser browse to the web interface at `krakensdr:8080`.
-If hostnames are not supported on your network, you can connect via `PI4_IP_ADDRESS:8080`.

-The image is currently set up for the KerberosSDR, but you may wish to double check the `Advanced DAQ Settings` by clicking on that checkbox.
-Ensure that the `# RX channels` is set to `4`, and the `Calibration Track Mode` is set to `No Tracking`.
-For the first run we don't recommend making any changes, but if you do, or use one of the preconfig files, ensure that you set these settings back for the KerberosSDR.
-Clicking on `Reconfigure & Restart DAQ Chain` will restart the system with the changes.

-If there is nothing to change on the DAQ, just click the `Start Processing` button on the top.
-You should see the update rate start to work.
-You can set the frequency and gain using the boxes in the top left, making sure to click on `Update Receiver Parameters` after every change.

 The KrakenSDR code base is designed to autocalibrate phase on each retune.
 Unfortunately this feature is not available on the KerberosSDR due to the lack of a noise source switching circuit.
 So with the KerberosSDR every time you change the frequency or DAQ settings, make sure that you have the antennas disconnected.
-Also ensure that `Calibration Track Mode` is set to `No Tracking` otherwise the software will attempt to recalibrate every X-minutes.
+Also if you make any custom changes to the DAQ settings (which is not recommended), always ensure that `Calibration Track Mode` is set to `No Tracking` otherwise the software will attempt to recalibrate every X-minutes.

 Once you've set the frequency, you can connect your antennas.
 Then click on the `Spectrum` tab.
 Ensure that the signal is there, and is not overloading.
 If it looks like the spectrum is overloaded, reduce the gain.
 Take note of an appropriate squelching threshold for the signal.

-Go back to the `Main Configuration` page, and set the `Squelch Threshold` and click `Enable Squelch`.
-The system will now automatically tune and lock to the strongest signal that is above the threshold in the current spectrum.
-You can tell which signal the software is tuned to by the red rectangle that will highlight it.
-If no signal is above the threshold the spectrum and DOA graphs will not update.

-The default active bandwidth in the image is set to 300 kHz.
-If you need to reduce the active bandwidth because there are unwanted strong signals in the active bandwidth, you can do so by changing the `Decimated Bandwidth` setting in the configuration page.
-The default bandwidth of 300 kHz may be too large for a single signal of interest in there are several signals close to one another.
-After changing the value, disconnect your antennas, and click `Reconfigure & Restart DAQ Chain`as before.

-## Pi 3 Users
+## Pi 3 Users (NOT RECOMMENDED)

 The image recommended for use and is tested for the Pi 4 only.
 We strongly recommend using a Pi 4.
 The Pi 3 can also be used in a pinch, though it will run the code much slower and it may not be fast enough to process fast bursty signals.
 The initial code run numba JIT compiles will take several minutes as well (first time you click start or enable the squelch), and the spectrum display may lag.
 To convert the Pi 4 image to a Pi 3 install, you will need to recompile the NE10 ARM DSP library and the Heimdall C DAQ files for the Pi 3 CPU first however.